mitmath/computational-thinking/website/index.md

 {{youtube course-intro}}

 ## Logistics

-TR 2:30&ndash;3:30pm, online
+Summary of course materials released so far: [on Github](https://github.com/mitmath/18S191/blob/master/course-materials.md)

+TR 2:30&ndash;3:30pm EST, online (Go to the lecture page on this site to stream it.)

-- Tuesdays: Prerecorded videos, released on YouTube (link to follow later)
+- Tuesdays: Prerecorded videos, released on YouTube and played live on this site.

 - Thursdays: Live sessions (same YouTube link 2:30&ndash;3) and MIT-only discussion (3-3:30); link to follow